apokalov/Java-reference-cards/README.md

 ```
 #### 7. Entity relationships
 Possible types of associations are:
-- `OneToOne` - A unique reference from one object to another
+- `OneToOne` - unique reference from one object to another
-- `ManyToOne` - A reference from one object to another
+- `ManyToOne` - reference from one object to another
-- `OneToMany` - A Collection or Map of objects, inverse of a ManyToOne
+- `OneToMany` - Collection or Map of objects, inverse of a ManyToOne
-- `ManyToMany` - A Collection or Map of objects
+- `ManyToMany` - Collection or Map of objects
-- `Embedded` - A reference to a object that shares the same table of the parent
+- `Embedded` - reference to a object that shares the same table of the parent
-- `ElementCollection` - A Collection or Map of Basic or Embeddable objects, stored in a separate table
+- `ElementCollection` - Collection or Map of Basic or Embeddable objects, stored in a separate table

 #### 8. Fetching
 Lazy fetching allows the fetching of a relationship to be deferred until it is accessed.